dodgez/bootloader-basics/README.md

 Anymore the GDT is only used to describe the sections of memory for the kernel and the user and protects them using various flags so that user processes cannot overwrite kernel code or data.
 Paging is used for further restriction of access and manipulation of memory and we will come back to this.

+_One important note is 64-bit long mode deprecates a lot of GDT functionality and pretty much only uses it for determining code running in kernel or user space (has limited or full access to memory and such)._

 A GDT is just a section of memory formatted as shown below, but it is used by the _Memory Management Unit_.
 The purpose of the MMU is to take something called a virtual address, just a memory address, and maps it to a physical location in RAM.
 This translation is important for a kernel to manage memory between applications without applications having to be writting based in different locations.